Education in Paris: Universities

 The cathedral of Notre-Dame was the first centre of higher-education before the creation of the University of Paris, Le Sorbonne, which was founded in about 1150.
 The universitas was chartered by King Philip Augustus in 1200, as a corporation granting teachers (and their students) the right to rule themselves independently from crown law and taxes.
 At the time, many classes were held in open air.
 Non-Parisian students and teachers would stay in hostels, or "colleges", created for the boursiers coming from afar.

 Already famous by the 13th century, the University of Paris had students from all of Europe.
 Paris's Rive Gauche scholastic centre, dubbed "Latin Quarter" as classes were taught in Latin then, would eventually regroup around the college created by Robert de Sorbon from 1257, the Collège de Sorbonne.
 The University of Paris in the 19th century had six faculties: law, science, medicine, pharmaceutical studies, literature, and theology.
 Following the 1968 student riots, there was an extensive reform of the University of Paris, in an effort to disperse the centralised student body.
 The following year, the former unique University of Paris was split between thirteen autonomous universities located throughout the city of Paris and its suburbs.
 Each of these universities inherited only some of the departments of the old University of Paris, and are not generalist universities.
-Panthéon-Assas University, Panthéon-Sorbonne University, Paris-Descartes University and Paris-Nanterre University inherited the law faculty; Paris Descartes University, Paris-Diderot University and Pierre-and-Marie-Curie University inherited the medicine faculty, and the latter two inherited the scientific departments; Paris-Sorbonne University and Sorbonne Nouvelle inherited the arts and humanities.
+Panthéon-Assas University, Panthéon-Sorbonne University, Paris-Descartes University and Paris-Nanterre University inherited the law faculty; Paris Descartes University, Paris-East Créteil University, Paris-Diderot University and Pierre-and-Marie-Curie University inherited the medicine faculty, and the latter two inherited the scientific departments; Paris-Sorbonne University, Paris 8 University Vincennes-Saint-Denis, Sorbonne Paris North University and Sorbonne Nouvelle inherited the arts and humanities.
+Paris Dauphine University inherited the economy.

 In 1991, four more universities were created in the suburbs of Paris, reaching a total of seventeen public universities for the Paris (Île-de-France) région.
-These new universities were given names (based on the name of the suburb in which they are located) and not numbers like the previous thirteen: University of Cergy-Pontoise, University of Évry Val d'Essonne, University of Marne-la-Vallée, École supérieure Robert De Sorbon and University of Versailles Saint-Quentin-en-Yvelines.
+These new universities were given names (based on the name of the suburb in which they are located) and not numbers like the previous thirteen: Cergy-Pontoise University, University of Évry Val d'Essonne, University of Paris-Est Marne-la-Vallée and University of Versailles Saint-Quentin-en-Yvelines.

+In the years 2010/2020 universities merger took place.
+Paris-Descartes University and Paris-Diderot University became Paris Cité University, Paris-Sorbonne University and Pierre-and-Marie-Curie University became Sorbonne University, and Cergy-Pontoise University became CY Cergy Paris University.
+Paris Sciences et Lettres University is created in 2010 from 11 constituent schools and universities.
+Paris-Saclay University is established in 2019 from Paris-Sud University and the merger of four technical grandes écoles, as well as several technological institutes, engineering schools, and research facilities.
+Gustave Eiffel University starts in 2020 from the former University of Paris-Est Marne-la-Vallée.

 Students also have the opportunity to study abroad in North America via the MICEFA program.